metehancekic/deep-illusion/README.md

 ### Pytorch Adversarial Attacks #

 Complete implementation of well-known attacks (PGD, FGSM, R-FGSM etc..).
 All attacks have an apex(amp) version which you can run your attacks fast and accurately.
-These attack functions firstly aim for robust attack, in case of well-known phenomenon "gradient masking" gives an error.
+We strongly recommend that amp versions should only be used for adversarial training.

 ## Module Structure #